 The focus on increasing employee productivity includes helping managers identify key motivation and retention factors for each of their employees.
 And HR will also play an active role in identifying and influencing any key associations with attractive employers.
 Associations that contribute to attracting, motivating, and retaining the right employees, will result in a higher contribution in terms of productivity.

 Managers and HR professionals will then need to focus more on improving productivity and building a performance culture, where each of them will be measured and rewarded based on employee productivity.

 2. Direct impact on strategic business goals

-In most cases, HR will be expected to impact revenue, product development, innovation and customer service.
-This will require the abandonment of the historical concept of equal treatment for all jobs and move to a position of prioritization of workers.
+In most cases, HR will be expected to impact revenue, product development, innovation, and customer service.
+This will require the abandonment of the historical concept of equal treatment for all jobs and moving to a position of prioritization of workers.

 HR sub-function leaders will need to learn to work with both the CFO and the COO's office to prioritize their work and accurately identify and calculate their contribution to business impact.